What does a Food and Beverage Manager do?

 Qualifications

-- Minimum of 5 years of experience in a food and beverage management role within the hospitality industry.
+- Minimum of 5 years of experience in a food and beverage management role, preferably in a high-end restaurant or hotel setting.

 Is becoming a Food and Beverage Manager a good career path?